 9) The most important piece of advice/How would you like to help a good friend who struggles with money?

-You need to know what you bring in, what you spend on (and whether it’s aligned to your ultimate dreams), where it’s invested (and why!) and how you’re tracking towards your dreams.
+You need to know what you bring in, what you spend on (and whether it aligns with your ultimate dreams), where you invest it (and why!) and how you’re tracking towards your dreams.
 Don’t rely on someone else – a spouse, financial advisor, or employer – to take care of your money for you.

 10) Is there anything else you’d like to share with our Women who Money readers?